hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

 ### Reference forms

-AEM defines a number of classes representing each of the AEOM reference forms (see `AEMQuery.h`, `AEMSpecifier.h`, and `AEMTestSpecifier.h`).
+AEM defines a number of classes representing each of the AEOM reference forms (see `AEMQuery.h`, `AEMSpecifier.h`, and `AEMTestClause.h`).
 There are nine AEOM reference forms, each represented by a different `AEMSpecifier` subclass:

 * insertion location – `AEMInsertionSpecifier` refers to insertion point before or after/at start or end of element(s); e.g. `ref.before`